TheSoftNode/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. 5-listfilesdigitonly: A script that Display current directory contents in Long format with user and group IDs displayed numerically And hidden files (starting with .)

-7. 6-firstdirectory: A script thatcreates a directory named my_first_directory in the /tmp/ directory.
+7. 6-firstdirectory: A script that creates a directory named my_first_directory in the /tmp/ directory.

+8. 7-movethatfile: A script that Move the file betty from /tmp/ to /tmp/my_first_directory.